tenzir/tenzir/CONTRIBUTING.md

   completing work in a topic branch, check the following steps to prepare for a merge back into `master`:

-  + Squash your commits into a single one if necessary
+  + Squash your commits such that each commit reflects a self-contained change
   + Create a pull request to `master` on github
   + Wait for the results of continuous integration tools and fix any reported issues
-  + Ask a maintainer to review your work after Jenkins greelights your changes
+  + Ask a maintainer to review your work when your changes merge cleanly
   + Address the feedback articulated during the review
   + A maintainer will merge the topic branch into `master` after it passes the code review